In December 2021 a link was added in Further Information to Guidance: Parents with Alcohol and Drug Problems: Support Resources (gov.uk).

 Substance misuse refers to the abuse of drugs and/or alcohol.
 Whilst there may be different treatment methodologies for adults with these problems, they are considered together because the consequences for the child are quite similar.
 Substance misuse refers to both illicit drugs, alcohol, prescription drugs and solvents, the consumption of which is either dependent use, or use associated with having harmful effect on the individual or the community.

-National Serious Case Reviews and Domestic Homicide Reviews have identified domestic abuse, parental mental ill health and drug and alcohol misuse as significant factors in families where children have died or been seriously harmed.
+Nationally and locally reviews of serious cases and Domestic Homicide Reviews have identified domestic abuse, parental mental ill health and drug and alcohol misuse as significant factors in families where children have died or been seriously harmed.
 Where all three of these concerns are present, the cumulative harm to children to children increases, and this should be reflected in any assessments and interventions / Plans put in place.

 Children's physical, emotional, social, intellectual and developmental needs can be adversely affected by their parent's misuse of substances.
 These effects may be through acts of omission or commission, which have an impact on the child's welfare and protection.

 Children may be introduced to drug and alcohol misuse at an early age by the behaviour of the parents and the availability of the substances within the home.

 All agencies need to work together in tackling the problems caused by substance misuse in families in order to safeguard children and promote their well being.
 Parents who misuse drugs and/or alcohol may be good enough parents who do not abuse or neglect their children.
 It is important not to generalise or make assumptions about the impact on a child of parental/carer drug and/or alcohol use.
 It is, however, important that the implications for the child are properly assessed having full regard to the parents/carers ability to maintain consistent and adequate care.
 Equal regard should be given to each and every child's level of dependence, vulnerability and any special needs.